Educational activities outside the walls Activities, travelling exhibitions and training outside the walls

 From the 3rd

-Through the discovery of comic strips, this workshop proposes to study the genocides of Armenians, Jews and Tutsis.
-Students are invited to reflect and compare several albums, notably Mémé d'Arménie, Maus and La Fantaisie des Dieux.
-Thanks to an original narrative and a particular graphic design, they address the representation of the genocidal process and the questions raised by the transmission of memory.
+Through the discovery of comics, this workshop proposes to study the genocides of Armenians, Jews and Tutsis.
+Students are invited to reflect and compare several albums, including Mémé d'Arménie, Maus and La Fantaisie des Dieux.
+Through an original narrative and a particular graphic design, they address the representation of the genocidal process and the questions raised by the transmission of memory.

 • Images of Auschwitz: History and representations